Brewsk11/ac-drift-mode/INSTALL.md

 # Drift mode for Assetto Corsa

+## Installation

-To install copy contents of `assettocorsa` to Assetto Corsa install directory.
+To install copy contents of `assettocorsa` into Assetto Corsa install directory.

+## Uninstaller

+Bundled uninstaller (`uninstall_driftmode.bat`) will remove all files from previous versions.
+To use it put it in `assettocorsa` directory and run it.
+It's not necessary to use it when upgrading.

+## Notes

 Unfortunately Content Manager drag&drop does not work.